FlexMeasures/flexmeasures/documentation/features/reporting.rst

       }
     }

-And here is excerpts from the tutorial in how to configure and create a report:
+And here are more excerpts from the tutorial mentioned above.
+Here we configure the input and output:

 .. code-block:: bash